-The Nevada State Archives identifies, preserves, and makes accessible the documentary heritage of Nevada.
+The Nevada State Archives identifies, preserves, and makes accessible the documentary heritage of Nevada and serves as its institutional memory.

 To ensure that state government is accountable, transparent, and supportive to the citizens of Nevada.